- About MASBIRT TTA

 Assist leadership to assess data needs and data collection strategies to meet organizational goals through process and outcomes evaluation.

-Development of customized implementation plans in collaboration with clinical managers and other key staff.
+Development of customized implementation plans in collaboration with managers and other key staff.
 The implementation plan includes identifying appropriate screening instruments, screening methods, brief intervention strategies, and referral procedures and resources.
 It also addresses administrative components such as documentation, communication, and reimbursement strategies.
-Identify, train, and coach front line staff who will deliver SBIRT services to patients/clients.
+Identify, train, and coach staff who will deliver SBIRT services to patients/clients/customers.

-Expert guidance for working with specific populations (e.g., LGBTQ community, people with HIV, pregnant women, adolescents, people without housing, older adults) and individuals with co-occurring disorders (e.g., mental health, trauma).
+Expert guidance for working with specific populations (e.g., LGBTQ community, people with HIV, pregnant women, adolescents, people with housing instability, older adults) and individuals with co-occurring disorders (e.g., mental health, trauma).
 Guidance to facilitate evaluation of SBIRT service implementation.

 Services will promote quality assurance and fidelity to model.
 This includes off-site consultation, on-site shadowing (i.e., directly observed clinical encounters), booster training sessions, program evaluation, etc.